Thank you. Your request has been received.

 Master of Arts (MA): Specialization in Franciscan Studies

 This M.A. degree specializes in Franciscan studies, especially Franciscan spirituality, theology, history, and social vision.
 Such specialization is useful for those preparing to work in programs of religious formation, in translation and publication of theological and historical texts, and preparation of printed and electronic resources to enhance awareness of significant authors, texts and themes in the Franciscan Tradition.

-Master of the Arts (MA) Program Learning Outcomes
+Master of Arts (MA) Program Learning Outcomes

 The student successfully completing the MA program will be prepared to: